ivanceras/balisong/Progress.md

 	*KTM - 10,275,626 solid voxels, carved 1,681,220 voxels  - leafnodes: 3,362,440, it is 2 * carved.
 Need to eliminate putting a children voxel on the leaf nodes
 * Created a 2 separate implementation for setting the path and setting the leaf

+##April 14, 2015
+*Made non-recursive funtions in voxtree, this is for easily creating a version for OpenCL.